 Hooba Urban CIC (Community Interest Company) is a project we have set up to put something back into the community.
-Working with the YMCA, Virgin Trains East Coast and local coffee shops, we have created an opportunity for young people that helps them learn skills whilst earning money; run a business and most of all develop their self-esteem and confidence.
+Working with Virgin Trains East Coast and local coffee shops, we have created an opportunity for young people that helps them learn skills whilst earning money; run a business and most of all develop their self-esteem and confidence.

 To make all our delicious (if we do say so ourselves) Hooba Foods, we need a good supply of a particular strain of Oyster Mushrooms, so we decided to start Hooba Urban to grow our own.
 We are working with a number of partners to grow mushrooms using waste used coffee grounds (that would normally go to landfill) in unused urban spaces and prisons.
 Our partners in the scheme collect the coffee grounds locally, we supply the mushroom spawn, and the growing happens under Newcastle Central Station in an area kindly provided by Virgin Trains East Coast, and at HM Prison Kirklevington in recycled shipping containers.